-- 1. You must first choose the right cable size. - 2.
-Using wire strippers, strip the rubber jacket from both ends of the signal cable to reveal approximately 5.9in (15cm) of wire. - 3.
+- 1. Choose the right cable size according to the local electrical codes and regulations, and the Minimum Circuit Ampacity indicated on the unit nameplate. - 2.
+Using wire strippers, strip the jacket from the both ends of the signal cable to reveal approximately 5.9in (15cm) of wire. - 3.
 Strip the insulation from the ends. - 4.
-Stranded wire requires u-lugs or ring terminals to be crimped onto the ends of the wire.
+Using a wire crimper, crimp u-lugs on the ends.